“Three tickets please,” I said to the chick at the ferry office.

 Mum looked anxious and gripped her handbag, no doubt mentally reviewing the Terms and Conditions of her travel insurance policy.
-Rhi and I calmly scoffed down Tunnock’s Tea Cakes and assured her it was all part of the adventure.
+I calmly scoffed down a Tunnock’s Tea Cake and assured her it was all part of the adventure.

 It really was wilder on the Iona side.
 We overheard the crew say the next crossing would probably be the last of the day.
 That was only 45 minutes away!
-It seemed absurd to stay just 45 minutes, but we couldn’t risk being stranded overnight, especially when we had booked obscenely expensive accomodation on Mull.
-So we gathered around the Rough Guide and plotted our sprint around the island.
+It seemed absurd to stay just 45 minutes, but we couldn’t risk being stranded overnight, especially when we had booked obscenely expensive accommodation on Mull.
+So we gathered around the guidebook and plotted our sprint around the island.

 “Righto, let’s go LET’S GO LET’S GO!”

-Rhiannon led the charge.
+My sister led the charge.
 She was off the boat and halfway to the nunnery before I’d figured out how to put my raincoat on.
 It was ridiculous, trying to absorb the mystery and history of a place while bounding through the wind in Neil Armstrong-esque steps.
-We breezed through the nunnery and said hello to some sheep then left the breeze carry us to the Abbey.
+We breezed through the nunnery and said hello to some sheep then let the breeze carry us to the Abbey.

 “I’m okay thanks!”

 “Go and stand over by that wall and you’ll be sheltered.
 Go on!”

 It was then I noticed the time and realised that the ferry was still on the Mull side.
 Then its lights came on.